Overview

 Leveraging Kleenex’s 100-year legacy, our new product proposal “Kleenex Aroma” (developed around 3 user mindsets) transforms tissues from sick-day necessity to daily wellness ritual.

-To support our strategy, I decided to create an online sales platform to expand our product presence beyond physical shelves.
+To support this strategy, I decided to create an online sales platform to expand our product presence beyond physical shelves.
 Doing so would help drive recurring revenue and strengthen customer loyalty.

-I conducted secondary research from Forbes, Harvard Business School, and McKinsey & Co. to understand company needs and customer pain points around subscription models.
+I conducted secondary research to understand company needs and customer pain points around subscription models.
 Next, I synthesized the findings into tension and opportunities on 3 levels.

 Manage Subscription: Flexibility & Engagement